 The location wasn’t revealed until last minute but once I got there, I felt like I was in Hill Valley itself.
 I’ve never been in such a full-on, immersive experience just to watch Back to the Future once again.
 The whole town square and courthouse had been recreated by the Secret Cinema organisation, as well as Peabody’s farm and with the courthouse being the centrepiece for the movie.

-As the event opened up you could witness George Mcfly riding around on his bike, Biff and gang causing trouble, driving around and interacting with guests and even engage in Doc Brown’s experiments.
-There were other actors in the mix too as cleaners, mailmen and garage attendants, everything and everyone was interactive.
+As the event opened up you could witness George Mcfly riding around on his bike, Biff and his gang causing trouble, driving around and interacting with the guests and you could even engage in Doc Brown’s experiments.
+There were other actors in the mix too as cleaners, mailmen and garage attendants, everything and everyone was interactive and made you feel more like you were in Hill Valley.

 Lou’s Diner was even open for a drink or lunch.
-As the night drew on and the movie started, I couldn’t decide what to watch, the movie or the live actors and Delorean racing around the square in tune and playing out various scenes of the movie.
+As the night drew on and the movie started, I couldn’t decide what to watch, the movie or the live actors and Delorean racing around the square in sync with and playing out various scenes of the movie.

 - The Castle Dungeon – Warwick Castle, Warwickshire, UK